-10. Guidance on Reporting a breach to the Regulator
+10. Guidance on reporting a breach to the Pensions Regulator

-- 10.1 The guidance from the Pension Regulator on reporting breaches is as detailed below - - 10.1.1 Before submitting a report responsible officers should obtain clarification of the law around the suspected breach via an appropriate method.
-A judgement needs to be made on whether the Regulator would regard the breach as being material - 10.1.2 Some matters could be urgent, if for example a fraud is imminent, whilst others will be less so.
-Non-urgent but material breaches should be reported to the Regulator within 30 working days of them being confirmed, and in the same time breaches that are not material should be recorded. - 10.1.3 Some breaches could be so serious that they must always be reported, for example a theft of funds by anyone involved with the administration or management of the Fund.
-It is difficult to be definitive about what constitutes a breach that must always be reported, as a rule of thumb if a breach may lead to criminal prosecution or a serious loss in public confidence it is deemed that this type of breach that must always be reported.

-- 10.1.4 Any report that is made (which must be in writing and made as soon as reasonable practicable) should be dated and include as a minimum: - full name of the Fund; - description of the breach or breaches; - any relevant dates; - name of the employer or scheme manager (where known) • - name, position and contact details of the reporter; and • - role of the reporter in relation to the Fund. •
+- 10.1 Before submitting a report responsible officers should obtain clarification of the law around the suspected breach via an appropriate method.
+A judgement needs to be made on whether the Regulator would regard the breach as being material. - 10.2 Some matters could be urgent, if for example a fraud is imminent, whilst others will be less so.
+Non-urgent but material breaches should be reported to the Regulator within 30 working days of them being confirmed, and in the same time breaches that are not material should be recorded. - 10.3 Some breaches could be so serious that they must always be reported, for example a theft of funds by anyone involved with the administration or management of the Fund.
+It is difficult to be definitive about what constitutes a breach that must always be reported, as a rule of thumb if a breach may lead to criminal prosecution or a serious loss in public confidence it is deemed that this type of breach that must always be reported. - 10.4 Any report that is made (which must be in writing and made as soon as reasonably practicable) should be dated and include as a minimum: - full name of the Fund; - description of the breach or breaches; - any relevant dates; - name of the employer or scheme manager (where known); - name, position and contact details of the reporter; and

-Additional information that would assist the Regulator would include, the reason the breach is thought to be of material significance to the Regulator; the address of the Fund; the pension scheme's registry number; and whether the concern has been reported before.

-- 10.1.5 Reporters should mark urgent reports as such and draw attention to matters they consider particularly serious.
-They can precede a written report with a telephone call, if appropriate. - 10.1.6 Reporters should ensure they receive an acknowledgement for any report they send to the Regulator.
-Only when they receive an acknowledgement can the reporter be confident that the Regulator has received their report. - 10.1.7 The Regulator will acknowledge all reports within five working days of receipt, however it will not generally keep a reporter informed of the steps taken in response to a report of a breach as there are restrictions on the information it can disclose.
+- role of the reporter in relation to the Fund. - Additional information that would assist the Pensions Regulator would include, the reason the breach is thought to be of material significance to the Regulator; the address of the Fund; the pension scheme's registry number; and whether the concern has been reported before. - 10.5 Reporters should mark urgent reports as such and draw attention to matters they consider particularly serious.
+They can precede a written report with a telephone call, if appropriate. - 10.6 Reporters should ensure they receive an acknowledgement for any report they send to the Regulator.
+Only when they receive an acknowledgement can the reporter be confident that the Regulator has received their report. - 10.7 The Regulator will acknowledge all reports within five working days of receipt, however it will not generally keep a reporter informed of the steps taken in response to a report of a breach as there are restrictions on the information it can disclose.
 The reporter should provide further information or reports of further breaches if this may help the Regulator to exercise its functions.
-The Regulator may make contact to request further information. - 10.1.8 Breaches should be reported as soon as reasonably practicable, which will depend on the circumstances.
-In particular, the time taken should reflect the seriousness of the suspected breach. - 10.1.9 In cases of immediate risk to the Fund, for instance, where there is any indication of dishonesty, the Regulator does not expect reporters to seek an explanation or to assess the effectiveness of proposed remedies.
+The Regulator may make contact to request further information. - 10.8 Breaches should be reported as soon as reasonably practicable, which will depend on the circumstances.
+In particular, the time taken should reflect the seriousness of the suspected breach. - 10.9 In cases of immediate risk to the Fund, for instance, where there is any indication of dishonesty, the Regulator does not expect reporters to seek an explanation or to assess the effectiveness of proposed remedies.
 They should only make such immediate checks as are necessary.
 The more serious the potential breach and its consequences, the more urgently reporters should make these necessary checks.
 In cases of potential dishonesty the reporter should avoid, where possible, checks which might alert those implicated.
-In serious cases, reporters should use the quickest means possible to alert the Regulator to the breach.
-6.
+In serious cases, reporters should use the quickest means possible to alert the Regulator to the breach. - 11.
+Process for reporting and recording material and non-material breaches within Cambridgeshire Pension Fund. - 11.1 The following table details the process for reporting material and non-material breaches -